netzstrategen/wordpress-core-standards/README.txt

 = Features =

+- Adds HTTP headers to prevent clickjacking, XSS, and other vulnerabilities.

 - Replaces the front controller `wp-login.php` with `login.php` and blocks access to `wp-login.php` and `xmlrpc.php` to prevent Denial-of-Service (DoS) and brute-force attacks.